ambadasu/Learn-Git/README.md

 Once you have a repo, you can start tracking files with these core commands:

-git add filename: Adds files to the staging area to be committed git commit -m “Meaningful message”: Commits staged files to the repository with a log message git status: Checks the status — which files are staged, unstaged, or untracked For example:
+git add filename # Adds files to the staging area to be committed git commit -m “Meaningful message” # Commits staged files to the repository with a log message git status: Checks the status — which files are staged, unstaged, or untracked For example: